AMERICAN INDIAN EDUCATION DEPARTMENT

 The AIEPAC serves in an advisory role to St. Francis Area Schools to ensure that the educational and cultural needs of American Indian students are being met.
 High school American Indian students, parents, guardians, grandparents, foster parents, school staff, and community members interested in supporting American Indian Education are encouraged to attend; your input is very important.

-Meetings will be held from 5:30 p.m. until 7:00 p.m.
-AIEPAC will decide upon the availability of an in-person meeting on a monthly basis.
+Meetings will be held from 5:30 p.m. until 7:00 p.m. in room E210 at St. Francis High School with the option of Google Meet.

 Email agenda topics to email@example.com at least five days prior to the meeting.